Drug Overdose Treatment at Home

 • Gastric lavage, or stomach pumping, will remove any unabsorbed substances from the stomach

-• Activated charcoal treatment, which reduces the amount of the substance that could be absorbed in the stomach and digestive tract
+• By reducing the amount of substance absorbed in the stomach and digestive tract, activated charcoal provides treatment

 • Sedatives or restraints, the individual is violent or agitated, posing a danger to self or others